dalilander/Install-script-for-OpenCV4-REMOVED/README.md

 1. Check that the path to the .../pkgconfig containing opencv4.pc really is in the environment variable LD_LIBRARY_PATH.

-2. If you encouter errors regarding missing -lprotobuf for TARGET_LINK_LIBRARIES do install these:
+2. If you encouter errors regarding missing -lprotobuf for say TARGET_LINK_LIBRARIES in CMakelist.txt do install these:

    sudo apt-get install protobuf-compiler libprotobuf-dev